Charleston luxury apartments on rise for students, but imperfect fix to housing shortage

 He thinks that's generally a good thing.
 College rentals have been inflating housing prices because students tend to bunk up and split the rent per bedroom, while families have to cover the cost on two incomes at most.

-"I think it’s going to free up housing stock and the rents will adjust," he said.
+"I think it’s going to free up housing stock and the rents will adjust," Hawkins said.

 City Councilman Mike Seekings sees it another way.